By Mayo Clinic Staff

-Although Rh factor doesn't affect your health, it can affect pregnancy.
+Rh positive is the most common blood type.
+Having an Rh negative blood type is not an illness and usually does not affect your health.
+However, it can affect your pregnancy.
 Your pregnancy needs special care if you're Rh negative and your baby's father is Rh positive.

 The Rh factor test is done during pregnancy to identify a woman's Rh factor.
 In some cases, the baby's father might need an Rh factor test, too.